Most interesting landmarks of Russia

 - Zeygalan – Republic of North Ossetia-Alania.
 Some 600 m high waterfall.

 - Ary-Mas and Lukunsky grove – Krasnoyarsk Krai, Taymir Peninsula.
-Northernmost forests in the world, consist of low stands of Dahurian larch (Larix gmelinii (Rupr.)
+Northernmost forest in the world, consist of low stands of Dahurian larch (Larix gmelinii (Rupr.)
 Rupr.).
 Lukunsky grove grows up to 72°31′ latitude.

 - Samur River Delta – Republic of Dagestan.
 Relict stand of subtropical vegetation in otherwise arid region.
 Contains remnants of broadleaved forest rich with lianas.